tree-graph/bridge-service/docs/overview.md

-#System Architecture
+# Overview
-For now, it's a centralized bridge.
+For now, it's a centralized bridge without UI.

 ## Main steps
 The main steps to cross a NFT from one chain to another are listed below: